Monroe Township, Clermont County, Ohio: Geography

 Campbell County, Kentucky lies across the Ohio River to the southwest.

 No municipalities are located in Monroe Township, although the unincorporated community of Point Pleasant lies in the township's south along the Ohio River.
 Other unincorporated areas include Nicholsville, Ohio and Laurel, Ohio.

 Name and history

 It is one of 22 Monroe Townships statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
-Monroe Township also employees a Township Administrator for Overall daily activities.
+Monroe Township also employs a township administrator for daily activities.